devservice-ora/AI/AI_Mindtools_and_Mapping_Framework.md

 This document presents an integrated framework that combines cognitive mapping strategies, semantic network architectures, and computer-based mind tools, while also modernizing these approaches through generative Artificial Intelligence (AI).

-The concept is based on the frameworks of "Concept Mapping, Semantic Networks, and Mindtools" from **[Jim D. Pham's](https://github.com/devservice-ora/articles/blob/main/MindTools%20-%20Concept%20Maps%20and%20Semantic%20Networks.pdf)** research.
+The concept is based on the frameworks of [Concept Mapping, Semantic Networks, and Mindtools](https://github.com/devservice-ora/articles/blob/main/MindTools%20-%20Concept%20Maps%20and%20Semantic%20Networks.pdf) from **[Jim D. Pham's](https://github.com/devservice-ora/articles/tree/main#2-educational-technology--mindtools)** research.
 The aim is to enhance students' problem-solving abilities using AI.

 > **Note:** With AI's remarkable capabilities, I prompted assistance in mapping out concepts from my research to enhance students' cognitive problem-solving.
 It just appeared miraculously, transforming the content in just a few minutes. ***This is truly amazing!***

 ---

 ## 1. Foundational Concept: Concept Maps & Semantic Networks
-* **Definition:** Mind tools that use knowledge representation schemes with nodes and links between nodes (objects, link labels, graphic notation, and others) to represent knowledge.
+* **Definition:** Mind tools that use knowledge representation schemes with nodes and links between nodes (objects, link labels, graphic notation, and others) to represent knowledge. **See Also** [Technical Engineering Tools](https://github.com/devservice-ora/AI/edit/main/AI_Mindtools_and_Mapping_Framework.md#b-technical-engineering-tools)
 * **Core Characteristic:** Represent the world as systems and reflect the natural, structured way people learn, process information, and organize thought processes.
 * **Key Synonyms:** Recognized in cognitive psychology as cognitive structures, conceptual knowledge, and structural knowledge.
 * **Underlying Element:** The foundational key to understanding and mastering them is centered entirely on the word **"Structure"**.